Nerd Prescribed

 How Much Does a Small Business Website Cost in 2026?

-11 min readLast updated: April 2026
+9 min readLast updated: May 2026

 A small business website starts at €3,000 for a single-page site.
-Most businesses spend between €3,000 and €10,000 depending on the number of pages, features, and whether they want ongoing management.
+Most businesses spend €3,000–€10,000 depending on the number of pages, features, and whether they want someone to manage it after launch.
+Here's exactly what drives the price — and where most owners overspend or underspend.

 What Does a Small Business Website Cost?